-With eyes big as pizzas, curlers in her hair, face cream plastered on, toothpaste in her left hand and toothbrush in her right, this 5’2” human being I call “Mother” with rabies had foam gushing out of her mouth as if someone was inside her mouth shooting off a whipped cream can.
+With eyes big as pizzas, curlers in her hair, face cream plastered on, toothpaste in her left hand and toothbrush in her right, this 5’2” human being I call “Mother” with foam gushing out of her mouth as if someone was inside her mouth shooting off a whipped cream can.

 “My mouth is on fire”, she yelled, as foam spewed everywhere!